ozgurtaylan/end-to-end-data-quality-project/README.md

 Controller Factory:
 - Dynamically creates controller instances based on a configuration.
-- Uses a simple mapping between names and classes along with external YAML files (like product.yaml) to set parameters, making the system easy to extend or modify.
+- Uses a simple mapping between names and classes along with external YAML file to set parameters, making the system easy to extend or modify.

 ---